Brasstown Bald in Hiawassee, Georgia. Photo by Tom Stone

 Places to Stay

-Enjoy comfortable accommodations at The Ridges Resort & Marina on Lake Chatuge along with activities like horseback riding, boating, fishing and swimming.
+Enjoy comfortable accommodations at The Ridges Resort on Lake Chatuge along with activities like horseback riding, boating, fishing and swimming.
 The resort has a marina with boat rentals, a fire pit, walking paths and sporting courts.

 Cozy up with friends and family during your stay in Hiawassee.
 Set in the heart of town, Chancey Hill Inn has five guest rooms, complete with private bathrooms, mini fridges with water and soda, and unrivaled views of the Blue Ridge Mountains.
 Each is decorated in a different style, with some boasting spa tubs and fireplaces.
 Full breakfast is included daily.